Moore Inventor Fellowships 2018

 Number of Awards: 5 Awards

-Candidates must be within ten years of receiving the terminal degree in their field (e.g., Ph.D. or M.D.) and must be faculty or staff members at their institution.
+Candidates must be faculty, research scientists, postdocs, or other full-time staff.
+Candidates must be within ten years of receiving the advanced terminal degree in their field (M.S., Ph.D. or M.D.).

 UW-Madison is allowed to submit two nominations.